Stebalien/gazetta/README.md

 Gazetta is a static site generator written in rust.
 There are four parts:

 1. [Horrorshow][horrorshow], a rust-macro based HTML generator.
-2. The core [framework][framework].
-This library contains the bulk of the logic and is responsible for generating models and views from your site's data files.
+2. The [framework][framework].
+This set of libraries contains the bulk of the logic and is responsible for generating models and views from your site's data files.
 3. The [renderer][bin].
 This is where the logic to actually render static site